SkygearIO/features/features/329-principal-apis/design.md

 - Should respect re-authentication configuration

-When signup as with multiple login IDs, the first login ID will be used as current identity in the newly created session.
+When signup as with multiple login IDs, the first login ID will be used as current principal in the newly created session.

 > Related API: `addLoginID` function for password identity provider